ajv-validator/ajv/faq.md

 ---
 # Frequently Asked Questions

 The purpose of this document is to help find answers quicker.
-I am happy to continue the discussion about these issues, so please comment on some of the issues mentioned below or create a new issue if it seems more appropriate.
+I am happy to continue the discussion about these issues, so please comment on some of the issues mentioned below or create a new one if it seems more appropriate.

 ## Ajv API for returning validation errors